Geometric analysis of fast-slow PDEs with fold singularities via Galerkin discretisation: Fast-slow analysis

 where $0<\kappa <1$.
 In addition, we impose the bounds

 where $C_{k, u_0}$ and $C_{k, v_0}$ are positive constants.
-The initial conditions for the first mode $\{u_1, v_1\}$ are taken as in the finite-dimensional (planar) case \cite{KruSzm3}, and are specified in~\eqref{eq:delta-in-definition} below.
+The initial conditions for the first mode $\{u_1, v_1\}$ are taken as in the finite-dimensional (planar) case \cite{KruSzm3}, and are specified in Equation~\eqref{eq:delta-in-definition} below.

 The assumption in \eqref{eq:initial-data} implies that the higher-order modes $u_k(0)$ and $v_k(0)$, corresponding to non-constant eigenfunctions, are sufficiently small.
-The requirement that $v_k(0)$ is of the order ${\cal O}(\varepsilon^{4/3})$ is essential for ensuring that $v_k(t)$ does not exhibit finite-time blowup before transiting through a neighbourhood of the singularity at the origin; see Section~\ref{subsec:example-k0-2} for an example and~\autoref{lemma:K1-estimates} for details.
+The requirement that $v_k(0)$ is of the order ${\cal O}(\varepsilon^{4/3})$ is essential for ensuring that $v_k(t)$ does not exhibit finite-time blowup before transiting through a neighbourhood of the singularity at the origin; see~\autoref{lemma:K1-estimates} for details and~\ref{subsec:example-k0-2} for an example.